 Traffic laws determine which driver has the right of way on Richmond’s roadways, whether the drivers are at a stoplight, stop sign, or an uncontrolled intersection.
 Failing to yield to other drivers as required by law can cause serious accidents that lead to devastating injuries.

-If you were hurt because another driver failed to grant you the right of way, you should discuss your case with an experienced attorney.
+If you were hurt because another driver failed to grant you the right of way, you should discuss your case with an experienced car accident attorney.
 A Richmond failure to yield accident lawyer can review the facts of your case and determine the best course of action.
 With legal counsel by your side, you may be able to recover compensation for the full extent of your losses.

 Identifying fault in failure to yield cases can be complicated.
 If each driver presents a different version of events, it becomes a he said/she said type of case.
 This is especially true when the accident occurred in an uncontrolled intersection, if there were no independent witnesses, or if pedestrians are involved.
 Failure to yield accident cases in Richmond can be more straightforward if the collision occurs an intersection controlled by a stop sign or stoplight.

 To present an effective claim, it can sometimes be necessary to conduct an independent investigation of the accident and collect evidence showing the plaintiff did not contribute.
 Attorneys can investigate failure to yield cases by talking to the police officer, examining the police report, looking at pictures of the accident, and talking to independent witnesses.
 If a nearby business may have captured the incident on surveillance cameras, they can try to request a copy of the video footage.

 Insurance companies treat failure to yield accidents in Richmond no differently than any others.
 If liability for the accident is clear, most insurance companies will accept liability and pay the claim.
 However, there is not always clear evidence of fault.
 In these cases, insurance companies may deny a claim based on contributory negligence.